maheshpeddigithub/gcp-sb-mysql/README.md

 3. added network config with <laptop_ip>/32 for created mysql instance

+4. created database testdb, testuser and specified password for it

 4. updated GCP MySQL IP address in application.properties

 % mvn spring-boot:run